StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

             sudo apt-get install apt-transport-https
             ```

-        - *Add the repository to your system by appending the following line to the /etc/apt/sources.list.d/elastic-7.x.list file.
-This file may not exist, and you may need to create it*
+        - Add the repository to your system by appending the following line to the `/etc/apt/sources.list.d/elastic-7.x.list` file.
+This file may not exist, and you may need to create it.

         !!!
 Example ""
             ```bash
             echo "deb [signed-by=/usr/share/keyrings/elasticsearch-keyring.gpg] https://artifacts.elastic.co/packages/7.x/apt stable main" |  sudo tee /etc/apt/sources.list.d/elastic-7.x.list
             ```

-    2. Install the package

-        - *Once the repository references are added, update your package index and install Elasticsearch using the following commands:*
+    2. Once the repository references are added, update your package index and install Elasticsearch using the following command:

         !!!
 Example ""
             ```bash